purs3lab/HandlERR/clang/docs/checkedc/3C/CONTRIBUTING.md

 ## Issues

-We do not yet have any specific policies about issues beyond the obvious: please try to provide enough information that we can reproduce the bug you are reporting or understand the specific enhancement you are proposing.
-Feel free to go ahead and file issues, even at the current early stage of development, to help inform us of what users want; if we find that we're deluged with issues we're unprepared to address, we'll establish a different policy.
-We strive to promptly fix any issues that block basic usage of 3C in our [supported environments](INSTALL.md#supported-environments), but beyond that, we have our own plans that are rapidly evolving and you should not expect that issues will be resolved in any given timeframe.
+Feel free to file issues against 3C, even during this early stage in its development; filed issues will help inform us of what users want.
+Please try to provide enough information that we can reproduce the bug you are reporting or understand the specific enhancement you are proposing.
+We strive to promptly fix any issues that block basic usage of 3C in our [supported environments](INSTALL.md#supported-environments).

 ## Pull requests